spacemule/hugo-sites/content/posts/repo-cache.md

 After playing with this for a few months on and off I wondered what the spec actually requires of a `.repo` file, and I found [this gem on SUSE's site](https://www.suse.com/support/kb/doc/?id=000019926).
 You can specify more than one `baseurl`, and their order sets their priority.
 I looked at the [manpage for zypper](https://www.mankier.com/8/zypper#Commands-Supported_URI_formats) and found that a proxy can be defined in the URI.

-The solution is as simple as editing the repo file and adding a `baseurl` point to apt-cacher-ng  before the default `baseurl`.
+The solution is as simple as editing the repo file and adding a `baseurl` pointing to apt-cacher-ng  before the default `baseurl`.
 For reference, here's one of my `.repo` files:

 ```
 [repo-oss]